 Seattle Humane’s Life-Saver Rescue Program saves pets from other shelters that lack space or resources to care for them.
 By partnering with more than 160 animal shelters, rescues and transfer organizations, our Life-Saver Team is able to transfer in pets from shelters both local and out-of-state.
 By giving these pets a second chance, we open up space for other shelters to take in additional animals – doubling the life-saving capacity of our program.

-Thanks to an amazing team effort, last year the Life-Saver Rescue Program went on more than 200 rescue trips and saved the lives of 4,677 pets at other shelters by transferring them to Seattle Humane.
+Thanks to an amazing team effort, last fiscal year the Life-Saver Rescue Program went on more than 200 rescue trips and saved the lives of 4,218 pets at other shelters by transferring them to Seattle Humane.

 Rock, Paper and Scissors are three special kittens found in Yakima by a local cat rescue group.
 When the health of these young kittens took a turn for the worse, they reached out to Seattle Humane for help.
 Due to a severe upper respiratory infection, each kitten needed extensive eye surgery and follow-up treatment.
 Unfortunately, our veterinarians found that their eyes were too damaged to save.